NITHISH5609/latest/CONTRIBUTING.md

 ## Licensing
 - Ensure that your contributions are compliant with the project's license.

-By contributing to this project, you agree to abide by the [Code of Conduct](link-to-code-of-conduct), which outlines our expectations for behavior within the project community.
+By contributing to this project, you agree to abide by the [Code of Conduct](./), which outlines our expectations for behavior within the project community.

-We appreciate your contributions and look forward to your involvement in making [Project Name] even better!
+We appreciate your contributions and look forward to your involvement in making OCR web App even better!

-If you have any questions or need further assistance, please reach out to [contact-email].
+If you have any questions or need further assistance, please reach out to Aguthankgod@gmail.com.